glegoux/mdf/README.md

 Several short exercices to train its capacity to code with a limit of time.

 See at http://www.meilleurdevdefrance.com/ for more details.
+It is a yearly French programming competition to elect the best developer.
 See statements of the coding contest 2016 at http://www.isograd.com/EN/contestsolution.php.

-* The 2014 and 2015 competition are availabe with my solution in Python 3.
-These competitions have 7 exercices and last 1 hour and 30 minutes.

 * The 2016 competition is availabe with my solution in Python 3.
 This competition have sessions (first round, session1 or session2 with 3 exercices) then the final (final round with 2 exercices).
 Each round lasts 45 minutes.

+* The 2014 and 2015 competition are availabe with my solution in Python 3.
+These competitions have 7 exercices and last 1 hour and 30 minutes.

 Each exercice matches to a folder that contains :
 - `answer.py`      : your response with a script in Python 3.